Books & Music

 Here are the top ten articles for the German Culture Site!
 These rankings are live and get reset at the beginning of each month, so check back often to see what your fellow visitors are most interested in!

 Flammkuchen is literally "Flaming Cake", a wafer thin pizza type crust topped by a delicious combination of classic ingredients.
-A German favorite it originated in Alsace, an area of Europe which has spent much of the last centuries belonging to either France or Germany.
+A year-round German favorite it originated in Alsace, an area of Europe which has spent much of the last centuries belonging to either France or Germany.